 \paragraph{Paper Organization} The rest of this paper is organized as follows.
-In Section~\ref{sec:models}, we describe the infection and network models.
-In Section~\ref{sec:background}, we provide background and preliminary ideas.
-In Section~\ref{sec:algs}, we discuss the main algorithms studied in this paper: binary splitting and our proposed graph-aware algorithm.
-Section~\ref{sec:disjoint} gives upper and lower bounds for adaptive group testing on networks consisting of disjoint cliques, and Section~\ref{sec:sbm} generalizes these results to the stochastic block model.
+In Section~\ref{sec:background}, we provide background and preliminary results.
+In Section~\ref{sec:models}, we introduce the stochastic block infection model ($\msf{SBIM}$) and discuss its equivalence to a certain graph-based infection spread mechanism acting upon the stochastic block model.
+In Section~\ref{sec:algs}, we discuss the main algorithms studied in this paper: binary splitting and our proposed community-aware algorithm.
+Section~\ref{sec:sbm} gives upper and lower bounds for adaptive group testing over the general SBIM, and Section~\ref{sec:disjoint} provides an in-depth treatment of the disjoint $k$-cliques model, which is a special case of the SBIM.
+We then extend our algorithms and bounds to the noisy case in Section~\ref{sec:noisy}.
 Finally, we present the results of our numerical experiments in Section~\ref{sec:simulations}, and conclude in Section~\ref{sec:conclusion}.
 All omitted proofs are given in the Appendix.